AlbertoBasalo/aidd/generators/2-database-designer.instructions.md

 ## Postgres DSL generating instructions

 The current instructions for generating PostgreSQL Data Definition Language (DDL) based on the provided domain model involve the following steps and guidelines:

+## General Guidelines

+1. Strictly adhere to the provided requirements.
+Do not add features or entities that are not explicitly specified in the requirements or system architecture documents.

+2. Pay close attention to the system architecture.
+Some data may be intended for relational databases (e.g., PostgreSQL) while other data may be meant for NoSQL databases (e.g., MongoDB).

+3. For MongoDB schemas:

+   - Utilize nested structures where appropriate to optimize data access and reduce the need for multiple queries.
+   - Consider embedding related data that is frequently accessed together.

+4. Do not add system or operational attributes such as `createdAt`, `updatedAt`, `createdBy`, or `updatedBy` unless explicitly required.

+5. When designing schemas for specific components (e.g., customer-facing API), focus only on the data necessary for that component's functionality.

+6. Include appropriate indexes to support efficient querying for common operations.

+7. For entities that appear in multiple contexts (e.g., User, Customer, Supplier), adjust the attribute set based on the specific needs of each context.

+8. Remember to include collections or tables needed for system operations, such as job scheduling, if specified in the requirements.

+## PostgreSQL Specific Instructions

+1. Use UUID for primary keys where possible.

+2. Implement appropriate constraints (CHECK constraints, foreign keys) to maintain data integrity.

+3. Create indexes on frequently queried columns and those used in JOIN operations.

+4. Use ENUM types for fields with a predefined set of values.

+## MongoDB Specific Instructions

+1. Use JSON Schema validation to enforce data structure and integrity.

+2. Create indexes to support common query patterns, including compound indexes where appropriate.

+3. Implement text indexes for fields that require full-text search capabilities.

+4. Use nested objects and arrays to represent complex data structures, optimizing for read operations in customer-facing applications.

+5. For references between collections, use consistent field names (e.g., `userId`, `launchId`) to maintain clear relationships.

+## Final Checks

+1. Ensure all required fields from the original requirements are included in the schema.

+2. Verify that the schema supports all the operations described in the user stories and system requirements.

+3. Check that the data model aligns with the specified system architecture, particularly regarding the split between relational and NoSQL databases.

+4. Confirm that no unnecessary fields or collections have been added that weren't part of the original requirements.

+5. Validate that the schema allows for efficient querying of data as needed by the various components of the system (e.g., customer web app, supplier portal, employee dashboard).

 ### Entity and Attribute Naming Conventions